 Message from the State Forester

-The Mississippi Forestry Commission (MFC) has been a leader in the protection, management, and sustainability of our state’s forests for over 85 years.
+The Mississippi Forestry Commission (MFC) has been a leader in the protection, management, and sustainability of Mississippi’s forestland since 1926.
+The MFC is a public service agency responsible for all facets of forest protection, management, and information for the state of Mississippi.
 The MFC provides expertise, information, and support to keep Mississippi’s 19.8 million acres of forestland healthy, productive, and profitable.
+The MFC protects Mississippi’s forestland from wildfire, sustainably manages approximately 485,000 acres of forested non-federal public land, and delivers quality forest management services and assistance to both rural and urban private landowners.

 We are proud of our service to the public and our protection of the state’s valuable forest resources.
-Committed to delivering quality services and assistance to both rural and urban landowners, the Mississippi Forestry Commission looks forward to the continued privilege of caring for Mississippi’s trees, forests, and natural resources.
+The MFC looks forward to the continued privilege of caring for Mississippi’s trees, forests, and natural resources.
+Professional Foresters know that our precious natural resources – water, soil, wildlife, air, and timber – can be utilized and renewed with careful management.
+Sustainable management of our natural resources ensures the abundance of these resources for future generations.

-In addition, we are proud to have achieved American Tree Farm certification on Mississippi’s School Trust Lands (Sixteenth Section Lands) that provide over $20 million annually to support public education.
+In addition, the MFC is proud to have achieved American Tree Farm certification on Mississippi’s School Trust (16th Section) Lands which provide over $19 million annually to support public education.
+This is the first large-scale certification of non-federal public forestland in the nation.

 We appreciate our partners who provide support, collaboration, and implementation of many of our programs and services.
 We work hard to maintain and develop our relationships with natural resource agencies, organizations, and individuals.
 These relationships ensure that the citizens of Mississippi receive the best assistance and service possible.

-I would also like to thank our state leaders, commissioners, staff, partners, and citizens for their continued support and assistance in making 2015 a successful year.
+I would also like to thank our state leaders, commissioners, staff, partners, and citizens for their continued support and assistance in making 2016 a productive year.

 Please feel free to contact our office anytime, we look forward to serving you.